 Project Management for Humans by Brett Harned

-This is a very modern, recent book with lots of references to working with clients, and digital examples.
+This is a very modern book with lots of references to working with clients, and digital examples.
 (As you would expect from Brett’s career experience in agencies and digital projects.)

 Read my review of Project Management for Humans here.